herald-app/Herald/README.md

 - Private IP address for one of the master-eligible Elasticsearch nodes (e.g., `es01`)
 - Fleet Server enrollment token

 The Logstash loadbalancer DNS name is output to the terminal once the Logstash stack has been deployed.
-It can also be ascertained from the AWS EC2 console after deployment of the Logstash stack.
+It will also be available in the AWS EC2 console after deployment.

-The Elasticsearch private IP address can be ascertained from the 'Networking' tab of any of the Elasticsearch tasks in the AWS ECS console.
+The Elasticsearch private IP address is available in the 'Networking' tab of any of the Elasticsearch tasks in the AWS ECS console.
 As an example, you can use the private IP address for the ES01 service.

 Finally, the Fleet Server enrollment token can be obtained from the Kibana UI under `Management >> Fleet >> Enrollment Tokens`.